Zakalvve/Lets-Game/README.md

 The project is currently unfinished.
 I implemented all of the *"core"* functionality.
 However, some big areas such as user chat and user notifications remain un-implemented.

 In addition, much of the code is in need of a refactor.
-A mechanism/tool for loading data required for UI elements would be good for developing the RESTful API.
+My lack of knowledge at the time means that the database queries are not properly optimised.

-Updating the UI would be a hugh must.
-In fact it might pay to decouple the backend from the front and instead move all the UI stuff client side.
-Then I could use a clientside framework to create the UI.
-I could use something like astro or Next to maintain serverside rendering to improve SEO.
-Some of the features I would like to add include things like a countdown once the event is less than one day away.
+Updating the UI would be a huge must.
+I might consider a clientside framework to create the UI.

 Implementing the ability to fecth games from BGG (Board game geek has a public API) would make the polls feel more important.